denisRajlic/ticketing/README.md

   - this event will only conatin the orderId which has expired
 - so our job will also only contain this info

+### Handling Payments

+- create payment service
+- our payment service will contain information about orders

 # My questions

 - how to store env variables (probably config file) & where to keep it safe